mirage/mirage-www/tmpl/wiki/hello-world.md

 #### Building for Another Backend

 **Note**: The following sections of this tutorial use the `ukvm` backend as an example.
-This backend is specific to Linux host systems with direct access to KVM via `/dev/kvm`.
-If KVM isn't available on your machine, or you are using FreeBSD, you may be interested in building and running unikernels via [the `virtio` target](https://github.com/solo5/solo5#running-solo5-unikernels-directly) which provides support for more hypervisors such as KVM/QEMU, bhyve and Google Compute Engine.
+This backend is [supported](https://github.com/Solo5/solo5/blob/v0.3.0/docs/building.md#supported-targets) on Linux, FreeBSD and OpenBSD systems with hardware virtualization.

-To make a unikernel that will use [Solo5](https://github.com/solo5/solo5) to run on KVM, re-run `mirage configure` and ask for the `ukvm` target instead of `unix`.
+To make a unikernel that will use [Solo5](https://github.com/solo5/solo5) to run on a host system with hardware virtualization, re-run `mirage configure` and ask for the `ukvm` target instead of `unix`.

 ```bash
 $ mirage configure -t ukvm